matthewprk/comparing_employment_data_in_baltimore_city_and_chicago/README.md

 ## Background Information
 For this project, I chose to analyze Baltimore City, MD and Chicago, IL (hometown).
 The explored metric is employment rates (%) based on parent income (high, medium, and low).
-This is interesting to me, because I wanted to know if parent income can have an effect on employment rates.
-This ties into discussions about social mobility, as employment is important for moving up the socioeconomic ladder.
-The findings could also explain what causes differences in employment rates for either city.
-I also had a preconception that both cities suffer from economic disparities (wealth gap).
-This analysis would help quantify that assumption.
+This is interesting to me, because I wanted to know if parent income can have an effect on employment rates and whether preconceptions about economic disparities hold true.

 ## Business Question
 How does parent income contribute to employment rates in Baltimore and Chicago and what are the key differences between the two cities?